apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

     specific language governing permissions and limitations
     under the License.

-title: Plugin.xml reference documentation
+title: Plugin.xml API
-toc_title: Plugin.xml
+toc_title: Plugin.xml API
 description: List of supported tags in the plugin.xml file.
 ---

 {% cdv_platform inject %}

-# Plugin.xml
+# Plugin.xml API

 Plugin.xml file defines the structure and settings required for your plugin.
 It has several elements to provide details about your plugin.